About Pachli

 This is unrelated to other open source technologies that also use the “-li” suffix for the same reason, like Brotli and Zopfli.

 It’s pronounced “Pachli”.
 To my untrained ear that sounds like “Pack-lee”, with a slight cough over the “k”.
 A Swiss-German or Dutch native speaker would do it much better justice.
-I think drinking that much Rivella does something to the vocal chords.
+I think drinking that much Rivella does something to the vocal cords.

 It’s “Pachli”, not “ℙachli”, the “ℙ” is just the logo.